DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Experiments

-We propose two filter schemes: the hardmax filter and the softmax filter in \se{subsec:opt}.
-For further comparison, we test both filters on MuJoCo locomotion tasks and over all base policies, and the results are listed in \tb{tab:filter}.
+For further comparing the hardmax filter and the softmax filter, we test both filters on MuJoCo locomotion tasks and over all base policies, and the results are listed in \cref{tab:filter}. \method-H represents for \method with the hardmax filter, where as \method-S for \method with the softmax filter.
 It shows that \method-H and \method-S have no significant performance gap when the data coverage is relatively narrow such as \texttt{md} dataset, but the hardmax filter is slightly worse on \texttt{mr} and \texttt{me} datasets.
-A possible reason is that the softmax filter will provide more diversified data, which are easy to go outside of the data coverage, reducing the data accuracy.
+Intuitively, the hardmax filter strictly selects trajectories with high rewards, while the softmax filter includes those with low rewards.
+However, considering that offline RL policies can outperform the behavior policy by stitching together trajectories in the dataset, the softmax filter provides greater diversity and opportunities for the policy to discover better patterns.
+Moreove, when the reward model suffers from hallucinations on occational generated OOD data, the softmax filter can effectively prevent the policy from over-fitting to spurious hallucinations.
 We suggest using the softmax filter as the default.